 Regulatory authority for medical devices in Thailand

-The Medical Device Control Division (MDCD) is the office of the Thai Food and Drug Administration (FDA) oversees the medical device regulations in Thailand.
+The Medical Device Control Division (MDCD) of the Thai Food and Drug Administration (FDA) oversees medical device regulations in Thailand.

-Thai FDA recently released new regulations which were effective from February 15, 2021.
+Thai FDA recently released new regulations effective from February 15, 2021.
 The manufacturers or sponsors who obtained medical device approval under the old regulations shall renew approval as per the new regulations.

 Medical device definition in Thailand

-Products that make therapeutic, medical, or dental claims are considered medical devices in Thailand including aesthetic devices and software as medical devices.
-Medical devices with a drug component may be registered as a pharmaceutical.
+Products that make therapeutic, medical, or dental claims are considered medical devices in Thailand, including aesthetic devices and software as medical devices.
+The manufacturers of Medical devices with a drug component need to register as a pharmaceutical.

 Medical device classification in Thailand